e-kolpakov/e-kolpakov.github.io/_includes/eventsourcing/05-support-and-evolution-key-takeaway.md

-Eventsourcing systems come with a unique set of capabilities but bring some issues/concerns that need to address.
+Eventsourcing systems come with a unique set of capabilities but bring some issues/concerns to address.
-These unique features make evolving eventsourcing systems a very different process compared to the classical, "state-sourced" systems - many sophisticated things become simple, if not trivial (such as audit, system state provenance, derived data streams, etc.); but many simple things become much more convoluted (schema evolution, persistence, etc.).
+These unique features make evolving eventsourcing systems a very different process compared to the classical, state-sourced systems - many sophisticated things become simple, if not trivial (such as audit, system state provenance, derived data streams, etc.); but many simple things become much more convoluted (schema evolution, persistence, etc.).